AncientDefender/Group-Theory/README.md

 ### Purpose:

-- The repository aims to provide resources and tools for studying permutation groups and performing. retrospective analyses of symmetry groups.
+- The repository aims to provide resources and tools for studying permutation groups and performing retrospective analyses.

 ### Data Interpretation: